Quick Facts | Answer |

-No, Florida does not have rent control laws limiting the amount that landlords may ask for rent and state law prohibits local governments from establishing their own rent control laws except in a housing emergency.
+Florida does not have rent control laws limiting the amount that landlords may ask for rent.
+State law prohibits local governments from establishing rent control laws except in a housing emergency.

 When Can a Landlord Raise Rent in Florida?